nocobase/docs/docs/fr-FR/plugins/backup-restore/index.md

-# Backup-Restore
+# Backup and Restore

 ## Introduction

-The backup-restore and restore plugin for the NocoBase application is used in scenarios such as application replication, migration, and upgrades.
+The backup and restore plugin for the NocoBase application is used in scenarios such as application replication, migration, and upgrades.

 ## Installation